So, how did I become interested in nutrigenomics?

 Prior to my meetings with Mia, I believed the standard western party line that anything that isn’t a drug has no purpose, that ancient practices like acupuncture had no efficacy.
 I now saw things differently.
 My eyes were opened to the concept of self care, the practice of understanding what your body and mind need to be healthy.
 I saw that taking care of myself allowed me to be a better version of myself, a version better equipped to serve others.
 Reaching this conclusion put me on a quest for as much information about how my body works as possible.
 I started reading voraciously, and haven’t yet stopped.

 My friendship with Dr. Brody taught me that there is a vast body of science available to people looking for information about their health, and that when it comes to health, details matter.
 For example, what may seem like “small” dental issues, can cause cardiovascular disease.
 The body is an integrated unit.
 I began to see that the “standard issue” regimen of surface lab testing is practical for large groups of people, but often not what’s needed to fully diagnose an issue, or to perform at your best.
 My interest in data and lab testing, led me to nutrigenomics.
-It was on my first Boston Heart Diagnostics panel that I was first introduced to MTHFR.
+It was on my first Boston Heart Diagnostics panel that I was first introduced to the MTHFR gene.

 It is my hope that the work we do at Gene Food will help people live healthier, happier lives.